 You must have noticed that a new PC mouse makes less clicking noise when its buttons are pressed than the old ones.
 It is usually because a new PC mouse has new switches, whereas an old PC mouse has rubbed and worn-out switches.

-When these old and worn-out PC mouse switches are pressed, they make a clicking sound even with light pressure.
-So when looking for a new mouse, you should always pay attention to the sound it makes when clicking.
+When these old and worn-out PC mouse switches are pressed, they click even with light pressure.
+So, when looking for a new mouse, you should always pay attention to the sound it makes when clicking.

-The PC mouse casing that has a hard surface and is hollow inside makes more noise than the one filled from the inside and has a softer, more flexible surface.
+The PC mouse casing with a hard surface and hollow inside makes more noise than the one filled from the inside and has a softer, more flexible surface.
 When we press the button of such a mouse, the switch produces a clicking sound that echoes inside the hollow casing of the PC mouse, producing a clicking noise.

 Every PC mouse switch has a tiny spring that pushes the button back into its original state after we press it.
-Unfortunately, this spring loses its elasticity from pushing the button back and from carrying the weight of your finger over time.
+Unfortunately, this spring loses its elasticity from pushing the button back and carrying your finger’s weight over time.